mjtischler/greatheart/README.md

 #### Promise-based Database Methods

 CRUD operations against the database will return a promise of either `resolve` or `reject`.
-When calling a promise-based function in an API, you'll need append the call with `.then()` to retrieve the response.
+When calling a promise-based function in an API, you'll want to append the call with `.then()` to retrieve the response (`updateCollection()` can be an exception depending on circumstance).
 All CRUD operations return a `.catch()` when a promise is rejected, and that will need to be accounted for as well.
 An example:

 ```
 router.get('/', (req, res) => {